USTakAssociation/playtak-api/api/README.md

 ## Running the app

-Firstly need to set up the .env file which you can copy from the .env.example file
+First, need to set up the .env file which you can copy from the .env.example file.
 ```
 cp .env.example .env
 ```